-The welder in your shop controls the types of metal you can weld, as well as the thicknesses.
-For those who take on diverse challenges, a MIG welder that runs on 230V provides you with more power to do a wide array of jobs.
+The welder in your shop controls the types of metal you can weld and the thicknesses.
+For those who take on diverse challenges, a MIG welder that runs on 230V gives you more power to do a wide array of jobs.

-If this describes your shop’s needs, the Hobart Handler 190 and the Lincoln Easy MIG 180 are two fine choices.
+If this describes your shop’s needs, the Hobart Handler 190 and the Lincoln Easy MIG 180 are two good choices.
 They can handle thin sheet metal up to more rugged, thicker stock.

 In addition, both are spool gun ready and come from respected manufacturers.
 The simple, reliable performance of each unit has earned praise from users.